Sampling-Based Constrained Motion Planning with Products of Experts

 \textbf{Cylinder:} The cost function designed for achieving a target point $\bm{p}_{\text{target}}$ in this task is expressed as

-where $\hat{\bm{x}}^{\text{obj}}$ and $\hat{\bm{x}}^{\text{rob}}$ represent the states of the object and robot, respectively.
-Functions $\text{coll\_o}(\cdot)$ and $\text{coll\_b}(\cdot)$ determine collision with the obstacles and the boundary, respectively, returning 1 in case of collision and 0 otherwise.
-During the planning phase, a 5- and 10-centimeter margin around obstacles is considered for collision detection in the mustard bottle and box task, respectively.
+where functions $\text{coll\_o}(\cdot)$ and $\text{coll\_b}(\cdot)$ determine collision with the obstacles and the boundary, respectively, returning 1 in case of collision and 0 otherwise.
 Additionally, $\text{SDF}(\cdot)$ calculates the signed distance value between the robot and the agent.
-Similarly to the Obstacle avoidance experiment, $r_{t+h}$ serves as an indicator to verify whether the agent reached the target before the time step $t+h$.
+Similarly to the obstacle avoidance experiment, $r_{t+h}$ serves as an indicator to verify whether the agent reached the target before the time step $t+h$.
 We define the target as reached when the distance between the agent and the target point is less than 5 centimeters.

-\textbf{Pushing a Mustard Bottle and a Box} We use the same cost function for these two tasks which aimed at reaching a target position $\bm{p}_{\text{target}}$ and desired yaw angle $o^{\text{d}}$ as
+\textbf{Pushing a Mustard Bottle and a Box:} We use the same cost function for these two tasks which aimed at reaching a target position $\bm{p}_{\text{target}}$ and desired yaw angle $o^{\text{d}}$ as

 where $\hat{o}$ denotes the orientation of the object, and the remaining notation is the same as in the previous task.
 Additionally, for boundary cost considerations, a margin of 10 and 16 centimeters is assumed during the training and planning phases, respectively.
 The key distinction between \eqref{eq:cost_mustard} and \eqref{eq:cost_cylinder} lies in the final term, which evaluates the degree of rotation of the robot around the object compared to its initial position.
 Due to potential issues arising from the object geometry causing the robot to become stuck on one side (i.e., $s=1$), this term is introduced to encourage the robot to rotate around the object by approximately $\theta^d = \pm \frac{\pi}{2}$ when such circumstances occur.
 The value of $s$ is determined by